Satchmo.com - New Orleans Music

 JANUARY 30

-1915 Late Cajun vocalist and guitarist Leroy "Happy Fats" LeBlanc was born in Rayne, LA 1915; Fats let the Rayne-Bo Ramblers in the 30's and later recorded with Leo Soileau's Rhythm Boys and Harry Choates
+1915 Cajun vocalist and guitarist Leroy "Happy Fats" LeBlanc was born in Rayne, LA 1915.
+LeBlanc lef the Rayne-Bo Ramblers in the 30's and later recorded with Leo Soileau's Rhythm Boys and Harry Choates.
+He passed away on February 23, 1988 at age 73.
+Read more here and here.
+Listen to Leroy "Happy Fats" Leblanc music on YouTube.

-1965 "Let's Go All The Way" by Chocolate Milk entered the Billboard R&B Chart in 1982
+1965 "Let's Go All The Way" by Chocolate Milk entered the Billboard R&B Chart in 1982.
+It peaked at the #41 position.

 1999 Britney Spears scored her first Billboard Hot 100 chart-topper with "...Baby One More Time" in 1999.
 It held the #1 spot for two weeks.